 - what advantages Aecor runtime has, comparing to akka-persistence (Akka’s own event sourcing solution)

 - alternative ways of implementing single writer, specifically an ongoing R&D around Kafka-based runtime, where consensus is delegated to Kafka partitions.

-Part 4 of the series is about building blocks for CQRS, that you get with Aecor.
+Parts 4a and 4b of the series are about building blocks for CQRS, that you get with Aecor.
 It’s well known, that CQRS is a natural fit for event sourcing.
 So it would be strange for an event sourcing toolbox not to have a couple of CQRS screwdrivers.

-In this section we’ll build a streamed view (also called projection) of our entity.
+In this section we’ll use projections to build a streamed view of our entity.

 Part 5 is not directly related to Aecor.
 We’ll discuss the Process Manager pattern, which is a very powerful tool to orchestrate eventsourced entities and other parts of the system.
 It fits naturally into Aecor-based apps, so I decided to dedicate a separate chapter to it.